 Device Discovery & Registration Interface

-The Discovery & Registration Interface is used by a LWM2M Client to register with one or more LWM2M Servers, maintain each registration and de-register from a Server.
-The registration is based on the Resource Model and Identifiers defined in Section 6.
-When registering, the LWM2M Client indicates its Endpoint Name, registration lifetime and the list of Objects the Client supports and created Object Instances.
-The registration is soft state, with a lifetime indicated by the registration lifetime.
-The LWM2M Client periodically performs an update of its registration information to the registered Server(s).
-If the lifetime of a registration expires without receiving an update from the Client, the Server removes the registration.
-Finally, when shutting down or discontinuing use of a Server, the Client performs a de-registration.
+The Discovery & Registration Interface is used by a LWM2M Client to register with one or more LWM2M Servers, maintain each registration and de-register from a LWM2M Server.
+The registration is based on the Resource Model and Identifiers defined in Section 6 Identifiers and Resources.
+When registering, the LWM2M Client performs the “Register” logical operation and provides the properties the LWM2M Server requires to contact the LWM2M Client (e.g., End Point Name); maintain the registration and session (e.g., Lifetime, Queue Mode) between the LWM2M Client and LWM2M Server as well as knowledge of the of Objects the LWM2M Client supports and existing Object Instances in the LWM2M Client.
+The registration is soft state, with a lifetime indicated by the Lifetime Resource of that LWM2M Server Object Instance.
+The LWM2M Client periodically performs an update of its registration information to the registered LWM2M Server(s) by performing the “Update” logical operation.
+If the lifetime of a registration expires without receiving an update from the LWM2M Client, the LWM2M Server removes the registration.
+Finally, when shutting down or discontinuing use of a LWM2M Server, the LWM2M Client performs a”De-register” logical operation.

+The Binding Preference Resource of the LWM2M Server Object informs the LWM2M Client the transport protocol preferences of the LWM2M Server for the communication session between the LWM2M Client and LWM2M Server.
+The LWM2M Client SHOULD perform the logical operations for the Device Discovery & Registration Interface with the modes indicated by the Binding Preference Resource of the LWM2M Server Object Instance.